mengshanli/FB_fanpage_fansID_scraper/README.md

 # FB_fanpage_fansID_scraper

-Build a web scraper to collect fans ID of 50 Facebook fan pages.
+Since Facebook API only offer the owner of Facebook fan pages their fans list, we use scraper to collect fans ID of 50 Facebook fan pages.